Frontier Communications

 Acquisition in 2020

-TracFone Wireless, Inc. is a provider of prepaid wireless phone services based in Miami, Florida.
-Established in 1996, the company offers a variety of telecommunications services, including international long distance calling, ringtones, games, voicemail, and text messaging.
-TracFone operates without contracts, allowing customers the flexibility to maintain their unused data, texts, and minutes through its unlimited carryover feature.
-The company sells cell phones and airtime cards both online and through retail locations across the United States, Hawaii, Alaska, and Puerto Rico.
-As a subsidiary of America Movil S.A.B. de C.V., TracFone focuses on creating simple and effective solutions that cater to the diverse needs of its customers, enabling them to stay connected with their loved ones.
+TracFone Wireless, Inc. is a Miami-based provider of prepaid wireless phone services, established in 1996.
+The company specializes in no-contract plans that cater to diverse lifestyles and budgets, allowing customers to retain unused data, texts, and minutes through its unlimited carryover feature.
+TracFone offers a range of services, including international long-distance calling, ringtones, games, voicemail, and technical support.
+Customers can purchase cell phones and airtime cards both online and at retail locations throughout the United States, Hawaii, Alaska, and Puerto Rico.
+Formerly known as Topp Telecom, Inc., TracFone adopted its current name in 2000 and has since operated as a subsidiary of America Movil S.A.B. de C.V.
+The company aims to provide simple and effective telecommunications solutions, empowering millions of Americans to stay connected with their loved ones.

 Lumina Networks